mbwilding/steam-achievement-unlocker/README.md

 # Steam Achievement Unlocker
 Unlocks every achievement for all owned Steam titles.<br>
-Tested on Windows Linux and Mac.<br>
+Tested on Windows, Linux and Mac (x64).<br>
-Install the [runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) first<br>
 Make sure Steam is logged in.<br>

 **[Windows]**<br>
 Download 'SteamAchievementUnlocker-Win64.zip' from the release section<br>
 Extract the files then run 'SteamAchievementUnlocker.exe' while steam is running.<br>
-If you only want to unlock for specific app IDs, just add them on the end seperated by spaces via CMD.<br>
+If you only want to unlock for specific app IDs, just add them on the end separated by spaces via CMD.<br>
 `SteamAchievementUnlocker.exe 730 813780`<br>

 **[Linux / Mac]**<br>